1.Preface

 Redmine Configuration

-RedSync requires certain settings of Redmine to integrate with Trello.
-Settings vary depending on your plan.
+RedSync requires specific Redmine settings to integrate with Trello.

 HTTPS

-CORS (Cross-Origin Resource Sharing) is a protocol to access a server (Redmine) from a script (RedSync) in a Web browser loaded from another server.
-Redmine does not support CORS in the case of a typical installation; hence you need to apply additional configuration to Redmine (Refer to this article).
+CORS (Cross-Origin Resource Sharing) is a protocol for accessing a server (Redmine) from a script (RedSync) in a Web browser loaded from another server.
+In a typical installation, Redmine does not support CORS; hence, you must apply additional configuration to Redmine (Refer to this article).

-RedSync Proxy enables the integration between Trello and Redmine without CORS support at the Redmine server.
+RedSync Proxy enables the integration between Trello and Redmine without CORS support.

-RedSync Proxy is a server running on AWS.
-Hence your Redmine should be accessible from the Internet.
-If your Redmine is available only in your Intranet, RedSync Proxy cannot access it.
+RedSync Proxy is an intermediate server running on AWS.
+Hence, your Redmine should be accessible from the Internet.
+If your Redmine is available only on your Intranet, RedSync Proxy cannot access it.

 RedSync Proxy logs the access to Redmine.
 It includes the server name, path, and parameters included in the URL.
 However, it does not include any data exchanged between Trello and Redmine.